-Hogwarts Legacy is coming later this year, when it'll give you the chance to enter the Harry Potter universe and have your very own magical adventure.
+With Hogwarts Legacy, you’ll have the chance to enter the Harry Potter universe and experience your very own magical adventure.

 If you’re looking to get up to date on all the Hogwarts Legacy details that have been shared and dig into all the latest rumors, too, then keep reading for everything we know so far.